patrickcollins12/paisley/README.md

 If you're interested in the details, Paisley runs as a NodeJS application with two main server processes: a Vite React frontend webserver and an Express server backend.
 They both are hosted at `localhost:5173` (the backend is proxied through as `/api`).

-## Step 1: Update to at least node v22.
+## Step 1: Install Dependencies.
+Node v22 and Sqlite.

+Upgrade to at least node v22.
 Best way is to install and use [nvm](https://github.com/nvm-sh/nvm)

 ```
 $ node --version